wh-alice/mig_visualstudio/vs/misc/how-to--pass-a-delegate^-to-a-native-function-expecting-a-function-pointer.md

 ---
-title: "How to: Pass a Delegate^ to a Native Function Expecting a Function Pointer" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Pass a Delegate^ to a Native Function Expecting a Function Pointer | hehe" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"